 Our experts can also help ensure that any personal injury compensation awarded to the Patient does not result in means tested benefits being withdrawn.

-Our Deputyship Solicitors are backed by nearly four decades of experience.
+Our Deputyship Solicitors are backed by four decades of experience.
 Our legal practice and team of court of protection solicitors have a strong track record of achieving favourable client outcomes.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.